cbush06/book-notes/prag_prog/chapter1.md

 ## Software Entropy

 > **What causes “software rot” around our office?**<br/>
-> Hunt tells us, “There are many factors that can contribute to software rot.
+> The authors tell us, “There are many factors that can contribute to software rot.
 The most important one seems to be the psychology, or culture, at work on a project.

 1. **Software Rot:** when *disorder* increases in a software system
 2. Despite the best plans, people, technology, tools, etc., a project can still experience decay